gary-jipp/lighthouse-imposter/README.md

 - Have experience in searching for new information
 - Don't need as much direction
 - wider range of technologies, larger base to draw from
-- Personal Stories:  Have blown away production data, lost weeks of code
+- Personal Stories:  Destroy production data, lost weeks of code
 - All Senior Devs have stories like this.
 Some are really scary!

 ## Don't Forget Where you Started